The Evolution of JAMB: From Paper & Pencil to CBT Chaos

 Your parents' JAMB stories reflect their era's challenges.
 Your CBT experience creates new stories for your own children someday.
 Different tools, same pressure, evolving standards.

-And when your own children complain about whatever version of JAMB exists in 2045—maybe holographic exams or AI-proctored testing—you'll probably mention CBT centres and biometric scanners the same way your parents mention scratch cards today.
-Progress is continuous.
-The anxiety is eternal.
+And when your own children complain about whatever version of JAMB exists in 2045—maybe holographic exams or AI-proctored testing—you'll probably mention CBT centers and biometric scanners the same way your parents mention scratch cards today.

-At least you don't have to queue at banks for registration forms.
+At least you don't have to queue at banks for registration forms anymore.
 That's progress worth celebrating.